-In this tutorial, you will learn what PHP is, and how to write your first PHP program with this programming language.
-Also, I will expose the phases of the Zend Engine, especially the PHP lexical token with an example.
+In this tutorial, you will learn what the PHP programming language is and how to write your first PHP program with this programming language.
+Also, I will expose the phases of the Zend Engine, especially the PHP lexical token, with an example.

 Also, you will learn how to execute the PHP command on your operating system using the CLI or terminal.